Referee Guide - IET Research Journals

 Graphs and other illustrations should be clearly drawn and labelled.
 Graphs are an effective method of displaying results although too much information in one graph can cause confusion, and may not be easily reproducible in production.
 Tabular information should not duplicate graphical information.

-If there is sufficient agreement between the referees, the editor will make one of the following decisions:
+If there is sufficient agreement between the reviewers, the editor will make one of the following decisions:

 - the paper is accepted outright